JoshuaMichaelHall-Tech/launch-school-coursework/coursework_python/py100/py100_anki_notes.md

 ```

 ## What is a docstring?
-a triple quoted string used to create a comment.
+A triple quoted string used to create a comment.

-## Why do Python programmers often add a docstring at the beginning of functions?
+## Why Python programmers often add a docstring at the beginning of functions?
 Python can access these docstrings from its help function.

 ## What is scope?
 Scope determines where an identifier can be used.

 ## What is function scope?
 In Python, identifiers have function scope.
-Anything initialized within a function
+Anything initialized within a
-is only available within that function and any nested functions.
+function is only available within that function and any nested functions.

 ## How to start and exit Python REPL?
 - Start: `python` or `python3`